Peter Millett: A senior judge’s revelations

 Conclusion

 There is a sort of pettiness in this memoir, and a sort of grandeur.
 I doubt Millett would have given me the time of day, face to face.
-But on the page, he is speaking to anyone who opens the book.
-He is doing so as freely as he knows how.
+But on the page, he is speaking to anyone who opens the book and must take his chances as to their view of it.
+He is doing so as freely as he knows how or dares.
 The book wants to be, and is, about the law.
 But surely it is a deliberately personal account of a process which aims to be impersonal and of course can’t be.
 This book wouldn’t be half as good if it didn’t quite often show its hand, rather as do the reveals by which a copper or gambler can spot a liar.
 The book’s account of trivialities must be taken as deliberate and intended to be as revealing, somehow, as the far more obvious gravitas which lurks in its vignettes.

 The often-quoted Harrow songs are important to knowing Peter Millett.
 So is his delight in the oriental mind and behaviour, both entirely reasonable in their own terms, which he experiences as a barrister and judge.
 I know, I should have mentioned his Hong Kong work before now.
-They do not entirely surprise this Hampstead man, I think, because he is used to oddities, being a Jew.
-It is possibly his inner Jewishness that makes him privilege the Israeli Supreme Court in its epoch-making Eichmann judgment, which is the basis for his opinion in the Pinochet case.
-It is what Millett thinks is his standout case, and it certainly may be an example of his dissenting liberalism.
+They do not entirely surprise this Hampstead man, I think, because he is used to oddities, being a Jew and perhaps finding in Jewishness his dissenting liberalism.
 It is also as a loyal but dissenting Jew, perhaps, that he is angry when Greville Janner displays anger when a fellow Jew “marries out”.
 Peter Millett mentions their sadness when he and Ann lose a baby son, and they defy Jewish authority in marking the grave of the infant, a break in tradition which he is pleased to see is followed by others.
 Much more cheerfully, he relishes Lincoln’s Inn’s “Chancery logic” in serving neither salmon nor oysters when there is no “R” in the month.
 There are shades here of his noting his grandfather’s joke in pretending to goys that a morsel of salmon was a baby’s detached foreskin, or of his own witty games around bacon at Harrow.

 There is no aspect of this book, not a page, in which we don’t learn something about this lawyer and the law, both.
 It is the boyish, even impish, person of Millett that allows us to see the august, human law more clearly.
 And to think this memoir was written in secret.
 Its dedication reads: “To my darling wife Ann, who never knew that I was writing this book and would have stopped me had she known”.